Concordium/concordium-rust-smart-contracts/CTS1.rst

 - The contract function MUST reject if any of the transfers fails to be executed.
 - A transfer MUST fail if:

-  - The token balance of the from address is insufficient to do the transfer with error INSUFFICIENT_FUNDS.
+  - The token balance of the ``from`` address is insufficient to do the transfer with error :ref:`INSUFFICIENT_FUNDS<CTS-rejection-errors>`.
-  - TokenID is unknown with error: INVALID_TOKEN_ID.
+  - TokenID is unknown with error: :ref:`INVALID_TOKEN_ID<CTS-rejection-errors>`.
-  - Fails to log the Transfer event in the contract logs because the log is full with error LOG_FULL.

 - A transfer MUST decrease the balance of the ``from`` address and increase the balance of the ``to`` address or fail.
 - A transfer with the same address as ``from`` and ``to`` MUST be executed as a normal transfer.
 - A transfer of a token amount zero MUST be executed as a normal transfer.
 - A transfer of some amount of a token type MUST only transfer the exact amount of tokens between balances.
+- A transfer of any amount of a token type to a contract address MUST call receive hook function on the receiving smart contract with a receive hook parameter :ref:`described above<CTS-functions-transfer-receive-hook-parameter>`
-- The contract function MUST reject if a contract hook function called when receiving tokens rejects.
+- The contract function MUST reject if a receive hook function called on the contract receiving tokens rejects.

 .. _CTS-functions-updateOperator: